Caldarie/flutter_tflite_audio/README.md

 ## About This Plugin

-### The plugin has several features that you can use:
+### The plugin has several features:

 1. Audio recognition for stored audio files.
+(Only mono wav files for now)

 2. Audio recognition for recordings.

 3. Abiliy to tune your model's output.
-Please look a the [parameters](#rough-guide-on-the-parameters) below for more information.
+   *  Please look a the [parameters](#rough-guide-on-the-parameters) below for more information.

 <br>